gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-10-testing-the-controller.markdown

 Hey, that's pretty cool - it's told us that our test has failed, which is exactly what we wanted!
 Now we're not scared of failing tests because we know it tells us what line the problem is on!
 It's very important to not be scared to try stuff!
 For me, tests are one of the main ways I build my confidence as I go.

 Right, let's actually test this thing.
-What's really cool about controllers in Lithium is they simply return an array and you can call the methods directly, just like any other class, which makes them far easier to test than controllers in other frameworks I've come across - it's remarkably simple and elegant.
+What's really cool about controllers in Li3 is they simply return an array and you can call the methods directly, just like any other class, which makes them far easier to test than controllers in other frameworks I've come across - it's remarkably simple and elegant.
 Let's see what I mean.

 {% highlight php %}
 <?php